-You can get a Chase contactless card by applying for any of Chase’s 20+ contactless credit cards, which they list separately on their website.
+You can get a Chase contactless card by applying for any Chase credit or debit card.
 All newly-issued “Chase” credit cards and Chase debit cards have allowed contactless payments since January 2019.
-A handful of their co-branded credit cards do, too.
-The list of non-contactless credit cards currently issued by Chase is pretty short and only includes cards co-branded with companies like Disney and IHG.
+All of their co-branded credit cards do, too.

-Existing cardholders can also convert their eligible Chase credit card or debit card to a contactless version by submitting a request while logged in on the Chase card replacement page.
+If you still have an old version of a Chase card, you can convert it to a contactless version by submitting a request while logged in on the Chase card replacement page.

 Contactless payments, also called tap-to-pay, let a cardholder simply tap a payment terminal to complete a transaction rather than inserting or swiping the card.
 To see if your Chase card has contactless payments enabled, just look on the card itself.
 Contactless Chase cards have the “Contactless Indicator” symbol on the front or back – it looks like a sideways Wi-Fi symbol.